This creamy coleslaw recipe is crisp and refreshing.

 1/4 tsp black pepper

 - For the slaw, in a large bowl, combine water, vinegar and 2 tablespoons sugar, stirring until sugar is dissolved.
 Add slaw vegetables to the mixture.
 Toss thoroughly.
 Marinate for 1-2 hours, tossing occasionally.
 Drain thoroughly in a colander.
+If you have a salad spinner, spin slaw in salad spinner.
 Cover and place in the refrigerator.

 - For the dressing, in a small bowl combine mayonnaise, vinegar, 2 tablespoons sugar (add an additional 2 tbsp if you like it sweeter), lemon juice, celery seed, salt and pepper.
 Whisk together until smooth.
 The yield is a scant 1-1/2 cups, so you should have a little extra.
 Place in refrigerator, holding dressing and veggies separately until serving time.
 This way the veggies will be fresh and crunchy.